-Previous Version number Date of Review/Modification Reason for Review/Modification New Version Number
+Previous Version number Date of Review/Modification Reason for Review/Modification New Version Number 1.0 13 September 2022 Update to include wording in relation to transparency and making data publically available 2.0

 1. Purpose

 This Standard Operating Procedure (SOP) and Work Instructions (WI) provides the process for obtaining informed consent from a research participant.
 The Work Instructions outline the informed consent procedures for adults, who are able to give informed consent and the consent process for persons over the age of 16 who lack the capacity to consent.
 Contained within the appendices are template documents to support the researcher in the preparation of relevant documentation.